How to Administer Eye Drops to Kids and Babies

 - Put your lower legs over their legs so they can’t flip over or kick you (we all know how good toddlers are at being ninja warriors).

-- Once you’ve got them in this body bind, use a pillow or towel under their neck to tip the head back.
+- Once you’ve got them in this body bind, tip their head back with a pillow or towel under their neck.

 - Proceed with the eye drop administration as highlighted above.
-Probably, you should wash your hands and get your moist compress ready before attempting the pretzel configuration described in steps 1-5.
+You should probably wash your hands and prepare your moist compress before attempting the pretzel configuration described in steps 1-5.

-Keep in mind, the steps described to administer eye drops to an unwilling child are just a recommendation to get the medication into the eyeballs to do it’s job.
-It’s important to treat infections and eye conditions.
+Remember, the steps described for administering eye drops to an unwilling child are just recommendations for getting the medication into the eyeballs so it can do its job.
+Medicine is sometimes essential for treating infections and eye conditions like bacterial conjunctivitis.

 Do what works best for your family.
 I’m a firm believer in healthy rules and boundaries.
-But, when it comes to doing something that you have to do for their health - like medicine administration, shots, blood work, etc, then I sway more toward the “whatever works” approach.
+But when it comes to things you must do for your family's health - like medicine administration, shots, blood work, etc.- I sway more toward the “whatever works” approach.

-Ideally, I get my kid’s buy-in and cooperation so they’re not scared and feel that they still have autonomy over their body.
-However, I am not a perfect parent and sometimes you gotta do what you gotta do!
-(Exception - if my husband ever happens to read this article, I AM perfect, obviously.)
+Ideally, I get my kids' buy-in and cooperation so they’re not scared and feel that they still have autonomy over their bodies.
+However, I am not a perfect parent, and sometimes you have to do what you have to do!
+(Exception—if my husband ever happens to read this article, I am perfect, obviously.)

 And then there’s the baby.
-I have no great advice for an unwilling baby or young toddler.
-I sneakily give a drop in one eye, wait for the howling and raging to subside a bit, then sneakily administer the drop in the other eye once that eye pops open again.
-Speed is the name of the game here folks.
+I have no great advice for an unwilling baby or young toddler except to be fast!
+I sneakily give a drop in one eye, wait for the howling and raging to subside, then sneakily administer the drop in the other eye once that eye pops open again.
+Speed is the name of the game here, folks.

-I think in younger babies, distraction with a fun toy or pattern, or even screen time would help.
-But toddlers will likely see any sort of distraction attempt as an insult to their intelligence and protest all the harder.
+In younger babies, distraction with a fun toy, pattern, or even screen time would help.
+However, older toddlers may see any distraction attempt as insulting their intelligence and protest all the harder.

 Post-Eye Drop Administration

-Once you’ve successfully administered the eye drops or ointment using my stellar parenting bribery techniques, you can wipe the tip of the medication clean with a clean tissue.
-That step is recommended in some package inserts.
+Once you’ve successfully administered the eye drops or ointment using my stellar parenting bribery techniques, you can wipe the tip of the bottle with a clean tissue.
+Some package inserts recommend this step.

-You also should immediately recap the medicine and store it in a cool dry place away from children.
+You should immediately recap the medicine and store it in a cool, dry place away from children.
 These medications do not come with child safety caps.

-A few types of eye drops require refrigeration - read the labels but if it’s a refrigerated product, usually you want to let it come to room temperature before administration then place the product back in the fridge once you’re done.
+A few types of eye drops require refrigeration—read the labels.
+If it’s a refrigerated product, you usually want to let it come to room temperature before administration and then place it back in the fridge once you’re done.

-Just like antibiotics, use your eye drops for the full amount of time recommended by your doctor.
+Just like antibiotics, use your eye drops for the time your doctor recommends.
 This could be a defined amount of time if treating an infection or other condition, or it could be for a season or indefinitely.
-Eye drop application can be challenging, but with the right trickery and some master negotiation skills, hopefully you can make it as painless as possible!
+Eye drop application can be challenging, but with the right trickery and some master negotiation skills, hopefully, you can make it as painless as possible!

 The following references were used to compile this information: